Project Update

 Housing the Hunter - A plan for renewal at Broadmeadow

-City of Newcastle and the NSW Government have developed the draft Broadmeadow Place Strategy and the rezoning plan, which will guide future development in the area, and provide the opportunity for additional housing, jobs and population growth, as well as a world-class sports and entertainment precinct.
+City of Newcastle, in partnership with the NSW Government developed the Broadmeadow Place Strategy, to guide future development in the area, and provide the opportunity for additional housing, jobs and population growth, as well as a world-class sports and entertainment precinct.

 The Broadmeadow precinct is approximately 313 hectares of land, primarily within Broadmeadow and Hamilton North.
 It also extends along Belford Street and Tudor Streets, and includes small parts of Hamilton, Hamilton East and New Lambton.